Free tools for developers

 Frequently Asked Questions

-Why does a space become %20 and not +?
+Why does a space become %20 and not a plus sign?

-Both are valid in different contexts. %20 is the standard percent encoding for a space in a URL path.
-The plus sign is used for spaces in HTML form data submitted as application/x-www-form-urlencoded.
-This tool uses %20 which is the correct encoding for URL paths and query string values.
+Both are valid in different contexts. %20 is the correct percent encoding for a space in a URL path or query string value.
+The plus sign is used for spaces specifically in HTML form data encoded as application/x-www-form-urlencoded.
+This tool uses %20 which is correct for general URL encoding.

 When do I need to encode a URL?

-Any time you are building a URL programmatically and inserting user input or dynamic data into it.
-If a user types a name with spaces or special characters and you put it directly into a URL it will break.
-Always encode user input before putting it in a URL.
+Any time you are building a URL programmatically and inserting dynamic data into it.
+If a user types a name with spaces or special characters and you concatenate it directly into a URL it will break.
+Always encode user-provided data before putting it into a URL parameter.

 Is URL encoding the same as Base64?

-No. They are different encoding schemes for different purposes.
-URL encoding converts characters to percent-encoded format for use in URLs.
-Base64 converts binary data to a text-safe string for transmission in systems that only support ASCII text.
+No. They are completely different encoding schemes for different purposes.
+URL encoding converts characters to percent-encoded format specifically for use in URLs.
+Base64 converts binary data to a text-safe string for transmission in systems that only support ASCII.
+You would never use Base64 in a URL and you would never use percent encoding to encode binary data.

 Is my data safe?

 Yes.
 Everything runs in your browser.
-Nothing is sent to any server.
-Your URLs and data stay entirely on your machine.
+Your URLs and text are never sent to any server.